matn7/Google-Platform-Notes/gcp/GCPKubernetes.md

 $> kubectl patch service my-app-service -p '{"spec":{"selector":{"version":"v2"}}}'
 ```

-- The advantage of this update strategy is that rollouts can be instantaneous and the newer versions can be tested
+- The advantage of this update strategy is that rollouts can be instantaneous, and the newer versions can be tested
 internally before releasing them to the entire user base.
 - The disadvantage is that the research usage is doubled during the deployment

 **Canary Deployments**

-- The Canary method is another update strategy based on the blue-green method, but traffic is gradually shifted to the
+- The Canary method is another update strategy based on the blue-green method, but traffic gradually shifted to the
 new version.
 - The main advantages of using canary deployments are that you can minimize the excess resource usage during the update.